 Bacteria – who needs them?

 You do.
 85% of your immune system and your immune memory is made in response to your gut bacteria.
 Destroy the good guys and you destroy your immune system.

-They make your B vitamins; they make your vitamin K, they regulate your blood sugar and your oxygenating glutathione levels.
-They make serotonin to brighten your mood, melatonin to help you sleep and short chain esters, which control your blood triglyceride (fat) levels and they make anti-inflammatory molecules which limit inflammation in your gut and then throughout your body.
+They make your B vitamins, vitamin K, they regulate your blood sugar, and your oxygenating glutathione levels.
+They make serotonin to brighten your mood, melatonin to help you sleep and short chain esters, which help control your cholesterol levels and they make anti-inflammatory molecules which limit inflammation in your gut and then throughout your body.
 One short chain ester – Butyrate – heals the gut lining, reduces inflammation and even attacks cancer cells.

-Finally, at night your commensal bacteria (if they are there) consume 2.2 pounds of yeasts.
-If they don’t, the yeasts take over the gut.
-Like mushrooms they have roots which make small holes in the gut wall through which food molecules can pass.
+At night your commensal bacteria consume 2.2 pounds of yeasts.
+If they are absent, the yeasts take over the gut.
+Like mushrooms, they have roots which make small holes in the gut wall through which food molecules can pass.
 It’s the start of ‘Leaky gut’.
-Consume gluten and the holes get bigger.
+Consume gluten and the holes get bigger, via an enzyme, zonulin.
 Now yeasts can pass into the blood stream – they sit on cell membranes and block messages getting in and out of cells; they colonise areas of the body – they are anaerobes and deplete oxygen levels; they like to sit on scar tissue and this can even cause cancer recurrence.

-What are the most common signs of microbiome disruption?
-Flatulence, bloating after meals, thrush, cystitis, skin problems, eczema, acne, allergies, diarrhoea, constipation, bad breath, fatigue, loss of appetite, sugar cravings, mouth ulcers, irritability etc. etc.
+What are the most common signs of dysbiosis, or microbiome disruption?
+Flatulence, bloating after meals, thrush, cystitis, skin problems, eczema, acne, allergies, diarrhoea, constipation, bad breath, fatigue, loss of appetite, sugar cravings, mouth ulcers, irritability etc. etc..